 The Committee for a Responsible Federal Budget (CRFB) is a nonpartisan, non-profit organization dedicated to educating the public on issues with significant fiscal policy impact.
 With bipartisan leadership that includes former heads of key budget committees and agencies, the CRFB serves as an independent source of objective policy analysis and a trusted budget watchdog.
-14

 The CRFB estimates that the "Big Beautiful Bill" would add approximately \$3 trillion to the national debt.
-This figure rises significantly to \$5 trillion if temporary policies within the bill are made permanent.
-The CRFB's detailed breakdown indicates that the bill's \$3.7 trillion in revenue reductions are barely offset by spending reductions of about \$700 billion, leading to an additional \$540 billion in higher interest spending.
+This figure rises significantly to \$5 trillion if temporary policies within the bill's \$3.7 trillion in revenue reductions are barely offset by spending reductions of about \$700 billion, leading to an additional \$540 billion in higher interest spending.